wrattler/wrattler-design/data-store/data-store.md

 ### The relational algebra

-There is also given an algebra on the set of all relations.
-There are, or appear to be, three kinds of operations in this algebra: set-theoretic--type operations on pairs of “compatible” relations; “joins” of pairs of relations; and “projections” from one relation to another.
+There is also given an algebra on the set of all relations.[^all-relations] There are, or appear to be, three kinds of operations in this algebra: set-theoretic--type operations on pairs of “compatible” relations; “joins” of pairs of relations; and “projections” from one relation to another.

+[^all-relations]: Presumably the algebra is defined on the set of all relations over a fixed set of domains.

 If two relations have identical headers, then they are subsets of the same set (specifically, they are subsets of the same carrier).
 For such relations the